Jump toUpdate content

 set command instead of

 Open a terminal and execute the following commands.
-Replace your_access_key and your_secret_key with the access and secret keys you generated at the previous step.
+Replace your_access_key and your_secret_key with the access and secret keys you generated in the previous step.

 You will need to repeat these